 To bolster grantees' staying power, the Foundation often gives multi-year and general support grants.
 In its program areas, the Foundation clusters grants under targeted strategies to achieve longer term goals and to create lasting change.

 Its main programs are Criminal Justice, Juvenile Justice, and Workers' Rights, with a special initiative on Civil Legal Aid for the poor.

-We make a small number of grants under our Special Opportunities category reflecting the Foundation’s mission and underlying values.
+A small number of grants are provided under the Special Opportunities category, reflecting the foundation’s mission and underlying values.
 These are one-time only grants that are especially timely and compelling.
-At times this kind of grant serves as a laboratory for new ideas.
-Relatively few of these grants are given.
-The Foundation is unable to support unsolicited applications in this program area.
+At times, this kind of grant serves as a laboratory for new ideas.
+The foundation is unable to support unsolicited applications in this program area.

-The President’s Discretionary Fund offers very small grants to advance the Foundation's mission.
+The President’s Discretionary Fund offers very small grants to advance the foundation’s mission.
 Relatively few of these grants are given.
-The Foundation is unable to support unsolicited applications in this program area.
+The foundation is unable to support unsolicited applications in this program area.

-The Foundation does not fund individuals, scholarships, direct services, or international projects.
+The foundation does not fund individuals, scholarships, direct services, or international projects.